KamilKandzia/kamilkandzia.github.io/docs/R/crimes.md

 [Live demo](https://kamil-kandzia.shinyapps.io/portfolio/){: target="_blank" .btn .btn-purple }

 ### Case study
-On the website, I posted some steps that I have to do during one of the laboratories on my master's studies.
-I decided to make some dynamic parameters and plot them on the map.
-Visualization of clustering based on data, which were resulted from the k-means algorithm, was made
+On my website (you can find under the live demo button), I have posted some of the steps I followed during the project.
+I also decided to make some dynamic parameters and plot them on the map.
+Visualization of clustering based on data, which were resulted from the k-means algorithm, was made.
+Additionally,
 * Some statistics have been made to investigate data
 * Cleaning data was done
-* Plotting the main police stations and quick response by the k-means clustering
+* Plotted the main police stations and quick response by the k-means clustering
-* Number of a quick response police station is based on dynamic parameter
+* The number of a quick response police station is based on dynamic parameter

 ![Demo]({{site.url}}/assets/images/chicago_crimes_files/crimes.gif)